jyn514/jyn514.github.io/content/distributed-identity.md

 and update `.git-blame-ignore-revs`
 and force-push to `main`
-and write a blog post telling everyone how to rebase their PRs and realize you hard-coded commit hashes in your docs so you go back and fix those too, and realize you hard-coded them even in some blog posts so now you have to update *those* and ugh. ok. that's probably most of it now.
+and write a blog post telling everyone how to rebase their PRs and realize you hard-coded commit hashes in your docs so you go back and fix those too and realize you hard-coded them even in some blog posts so now you have to update *those* and ugh. ok. that's probably most of it now.